tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 public _enum_ __ErrorType__   [se.natusoft.osgi.aps.api.net.rpc.errors] {

 >  This defines what I think is a rather well though through set of error types applicable for an RPC call.
 No they are not mine, they come from Matt Morley in his JSONRPC 2.0 specification at http://jsonrpc.org/spec.html.
+I did add SERVICE_NOT_FOUND since it is fully possible to try to call a service that does not exist.

 __PARSE_ERROR__